DFHack/dfhack/docs/plugins/blueprint.rst

     blueprint is still in the process of being updated for the new version of DF.
-Stockpiles (the "place" phase), zones (the "zone" phase), building (the "query" phase), and game configuration (the "config" phase) are not yet supported.
+Stockpiles (the "place" phase), zones (the "zone" phase), building configuration (the "query" phase), and game configuration (the "config" phase) are not yet supported.

 Usage
 -----